-There are many reasons you might want to put dormers on a roof.
-Perhaps you want greater access to daylight and views, or you need a little extra floor area.
-Or maybe you just think that well-designed dormers add character to the house.
+There are many reasons you might want to add dormers to a roof.
+You might want more daylight, better views, or a little extra headroom.
+Or, well-designed dormers might just add some character to the house.

-When the primary goal is simply to add usable floor area while preserving the lines of the main roof, a well-designed shed dormer is often the most practical solution.
-Large, horizontal shed dormers can significantly alter the original look of the home, however, so sometimes they’re best reserved for the back of the house.
-Large gable dormers are another solution, but their scale can quickly overwhelm the lower floors of the house, creating a top-heavy look.
-That said, should a dormer become large enough to be considered a cross gable, it will hold its own as a major element of the home’s design.
+When the primary goal is simply to add usable floor area while preserving the lines of the main roof, a shed dormer is often the most practical solution.
+Large shed dormers can significantly alter the look of the house, however, so sometimes they’re best placed in the back.
+Gable dormers are another solution, but when they get too large, they quickly overwhelm the lower floors of the house and make it look top-heavy.
+That said, should a dormer become large enough to be considered a cross gable, it will hold its own as a major design element.
+Combining dormer designs can solve some difficult design decisions even while complicating roof framing.

 Appropriately scaled gable dormers bring in light while adding charm and interest to a large or plain roof.
 If designed well, they don’t compete with the lines of the main house; instead, they reinforce, complement, and enrich the house’s personality.

-By far, the most common mistake people make when adding dormers is to design them too big.
+By far, the most common mistake is making dormers too big.
 It’s understandable to maximize the bang for your buck, but big dormers quickly compromise the design, especially on smaller houses that have low eaves.
-To avoid this mistake, think of the window as the main reason the dormer exists, and provide the minimum framework necessary around the window for structure and insulation.
+Think of the window as the main reason the dormer exists, and provide the minimum framework necessary around the window for structure and insulation.

-Here, I’ve designed gable dormers for a 1940s Cape—a style of home that often calls for the addition of dormers.
-The upper floor is to be finished as living space, so light, views, and egress are important factors driving its redesign.
-It’s always important to factor in egress when designing dormers because the size of many dormer windows won’t meet code for egress.
+Here, I’ve designed gable dormers for a 1940s Cape—a style of home that often calls for dormers.
+The upper floor is to be finished as living space, so light, views, and egress are important factors driving the redesign.
+It’s important to factor in egress when designing dormers to make sure the dormers will meet code requirements.

 The house has low eaves, simple trim, and an asymmetrical front facade.
 It’s in a historic district, so the dormer additions need to be done carefully to enhance, not detract from, the home’s character.